-Paneer Makhani is a delicious, rich and creamy Indian curry recipe.
+Paneer Makhani is a delicious, rich, and creamy Indian curry recipe.
 The paneer (cottage cheese) simmered in thick and luscious makhani gravy to make the widely popular paneer butter masala.
-If you are a paneer lover then this paneer makhani recipe is worth bookmarking to make restaurant style paneer butter masala at home.
-Serve it with jeera rice, naan or lachha paratha for an indulgent meal.
+If you are a paneer lover then this paneer makhani recipe is worth bookmarking.
+Serve it with jeera rice, naan, or lachha paratha for an indulgent meal.

-According to Google, there are millions of result when you search for a ‘paneer makhani recipe’.
+According to Google, there are millions of results when you search for a ‘paneer makhani recipe’.

 Last year, I created recipes for 4 everyday Indian curry paste.
 These Indian curry paste have made my life so much easier when it comes to making curries on busy weekdays.
 Makhani masala is one of them.
 You have to try these curry paste to believe what I am talking about.

 Are paneer tikka masala and paneer butter masala the same?